The dog has chronic intestinal inflammation. Chronic small intestinal diarrhea in dogs. Treatment of chronic enteropathy

 Treatment

 Eliminate the underlying disease.
-If a lot of pus accumulates in the peritoneal cavity, then it is removed by draining with a gauze strip.
+If a lot of pus accumulates in the peritoneal cavity, it is removed by draining it with a gauze strip.

-Technique of drainage of the peritoneal cavity.
-Local anesthesia, the position of the animal on its side, paramedian perforation of the abdominal wall with a length of 2-3 cm.
+Technique for draining the peritoneal cavity.
+Local anesthesia, position of the animal on its side, paramedian perforation of the abdominal wall with a length of 2-3 cm.

-Through the perforation, a sterile bordered gauze tourniquet 4 m long is introduced into the peritoneal cavity.
+Through the perforation hole, a sterile, bordered gauze tourniquet 4 m long is inserted into the peritoneal cavity.
 When pushing the gauze, it is impregnated with an antibiotic solution.
-The purpose of this procedure is to remove the accumulated pus.
-In this regard, the gauze tourniquet is pulled out daily for 4 days in parts (1 m each) from the wound along with pus.
+The purpose of this procedure is to remove accumulated pus.
+In this regard, the gauze tourniquet is pulled out every day for 4 days in parts (1 m each) from the wound along with the pus.

-Before closing the wound, it is washed as deeply as possible with a saline solution with antibiotics.
-If it becomes necessary to drain the peritoneal cavity after laparotomy, then a gauze tourniquet is passed through the caudal angle operating wound.
-However, these activities are rarely needed.
-Usually enough administration of antibiotics in combination with glucocorticoids.
-In some cases, in case of circulatory disorders, intravenous drip infusions of electrolytes, plasma-substituting solutions, cardiac glycosides, etc. are carried out.
+Before closing the wound, it is washed as deeply as possible with saline solution with antibiotics.
+If there is a need to drain the peritoneal cavity after laparotomy, then a gauze tourniquet is passed through the caudal angle surgical wound.
+However, these measures are necessary very rarely.
+Usually, the administration of antibiotics in combination with glucocorticoids is sufficient.
+In some cases, in case of circulatory disorders, intravenous drip infusions of electrolytes, plasma replacement solutions, cardiac glycosides, etc. are performed.

-Major bowel diseases are difficult in case of an untimely reaction.
-The main thing when the first symptoms occur is to provide first aid and contact veterinarian to make a diagnosis in order to start treatment as soon as possible.
-Even a slight malaise can be the beginning of very severe infections or general disorders in the gastrointestinal tract.
+Major intestinal diseases are severe in case of untimely response.
+The main thing when the first symptoms occur is to provide first aid and contact veterinarian to make a diagnosis in order to begin treatment as quickly as possible.
+Even a slight malaise can be the beginning of very serious infections or general disturbances in the gastrointestinal tract.

-Walking the dog, or cleaning up the places where he lays waste products, you must also jealously consider the consistency, color, content.
-Of course, this procedure is not pleasant, but the timely identification of something out of the ordinary will help to provide assistance to the animal even before the moment of irreversibility.
+When walking the dog, or cleaning the places where he deposits waste products, you also need to carefully consider the consistency, color, and contents.
+Of course, this procedure is not a pleasant one, but timely identification of something out of the ordinary will help to help the animal before it becomes irreversible.

 Signs of intestinal inflammation in dogs

-Very often, dog owners talk about intestinal inflammation on a single basis -.
+Very often, dog owners talk about intestinal inflammation based on a single symptom -.

 Non-contagious

 1. The main non-infectious cause may be .
-You have moved to a new place of residence, the dog has changed its place of residence, a long absence of a beloved owner, etc., all this can cause a decrease in immunity.
+You moved to a new place of residence, changed the dog’s place of residence, a long absence of a beloved owner, etc. all this can cause a decrease in immunity.

-2. Also affects the body overheating or hypothermia .
-The resistance of the organism, the ability to resist, falls, and at this time the virulence of microorganisms (for example, coli), which are in the body in a conditionally pathogenic form, increases, and all together manifests itself with clinical signs.
+2. Overheating or hypothermia also affects the body. .
+The body’s resistance, the ability to resist, decreases, and at this time the virulence of microorganisms (for example, coli), which are in the body in a conditionally pathogenic form, increases, and all together manifests itself with clinical signs.

-3. Changing food can also lead to inflammation. .
-For a certain type of feed, a dog develops the production of certain enzymes.
-As soon as we, for example, stop introducing into the diet dairy products, the enzyme ceases to be released and after a while, the animal will react with an inflammatory reaction.
+3. Changing food can also lead to inflammation .
+For a certain type of food, the dog develops the production of certain enzymes.
+As soon as we, for example, stop introducing food into the diet dairy products, the enzyme stops being released and after a while, the animal will react with an inflammatory reaction.

-4. It also happens that seemingly quite normal, familiar becomes the cause of inflammation .
-The whole point may be in a low-quality batch, which, for one reason or another, has undergone bacterial contamination.
+4. It also happens that something seemingly normal and familiar becomes the cause of inflammation. .
+The whole point may be a low-quality batch, which for one reason or another has undergone bacterial contamination.

-5. With inflammation of non-contagious etiology, as a rule, the temperature does not rise. .
-However, if help is not provided to the animal in a timely manner, then the body may not cope on its own.
+5. In case of inflammation of non-contagious etiology, as a rule, the temperature does not rise .
+However, if help is not provided to the animal in a timely manner, the body may not cope on its own.

-6. Inflammation may be due to antibiotics .
+6. The cause of inflammation may be taking antibiotics .
 If it was carried out, and the course of treatment was delayed, antibiotics suppressed normal work intestinal microflora, killing it, which manifested itself in inflammation.
-After 2-3 days, the microflora will be restored, and everything will return to normal.
+After 2–3 days, the microflora will be restored and everything will return to normal.

 Stress is a non-infectious cause.

-There are a number of microorganisms (for example, salmonella), which, getting into the body of a mammal, choose the intestines as their habitat.
-Settling between the villous epithelium, they begin to multiply intensively, releasing waste products into the animal's body.
+There are a number of microorganisms (for example, salmonella) that, when entering the body of a mammal, choose the intestines as their habitat.
+Settling between the villous epithelium, they begin to multiply vigorously, releasing waste products into the animal’s body.

-A hallmark of an infectious onset is an increase in temperature.
-It is she who says that the body is trying to fight by "burning" the pathogenic microorganism.
+A distinctive sign of an infectious onset is an increase in temperature.
+It is she who says that the body is trying to fight by “burning” the pathogenic microorganism.

 Roundworms can cause intestinal inflammation.

-That is why it is so important to timely and regular(quarterly) deworming of the dog with complex preparations.
+This is why it is so important to carry out timely and regular(quarterly) deworming of dogs with complex preparations.

-Intestinal inflammation may be caused by roundworms living in the lumen of the intestines, flat, unicellular microorganisms, such as, (causing isosporiasis).
+Intestinal inflammation may be caused by roundworms, living in the lumen of the intestines, flat, single-celled microorganisms, such as, (causing isosporosis).

 Establishing diagnosis

-The diagnosis cannot be made on the basis of any one symptom.
-Only a comprehensive study, including laboratory, can open true reason and prescribe the correct treatment.
+The diagnosis cannot be made on the basis of any one sign.
+Only a comprehensive study, including laboratory research, can open the real reason and prescribe the correct treatment.

 Based comprehensive research a diagnosis is made.

-If it is not possible to contact a qualified specialist, and the dog needs urgent help, it is necessary to resort to the drugs available in the emergency veterinary first aid kit.
+If it is not possible to contact a qualified specialist, and the dog needs urgent help, you must resort to the drugs available in the emergency veterinary kit.

 Treatment

-Let's take a look at the different treatment regimens for inflammatory bowel disease in dogs.
+Let's look at various treatment regimens for intestinal inflammation in dogs.

-How to treat inflammation of the intestines in a dog?
+How to treat intestinal inflammation in a dog?

 Antibiotics

-The first "doctor" for the intestines is a group of broad-spectrum antibiotics that kill the pathogenic microflora localized in the intestines.
+The first “healer” for the intestines is a group of broad-spectrum antibiotics that kill pathogenic microflora localized in the intestines.

-As such means, you can use the drug " Levomycetin ".
-By feeding a large (10+) dog 1/4 tablet 2 times a day, and a small dog 1/6 tablet, the result can be seen the very next day.
+As such, you can use the drug “ Levomycetin " By feeding a large (10+) dog 1/4 tablet 2 times a day, and a small dog 1/6 tablet, the result can be seen the very next day.
 However, this does not mean that treatment can be stopped.
-The course of antibiotic therapy should last at least 5-6 days.
+The course of antibiotic therapy should last at least 5–6 days.

 Levomycetin fights pathogenic microflora.